-As of April 30, 2023, substantially all of the Company's property and equipment were located in the Asia Pacific region, United States and Europe with approximate net amounts of \$6.0 million, \$3.9 million and \$1.4 million, respectively.
+Substantially all of the Company's property and equipment were located in the Asia Pacific region, United States and Europe.
+As of July 31, 2023, the net amount of these fixed assets located in these regions was approximately \$5.6 million, \$4.3 million and \$1.3 million, respectively.
 As of January 31, 2023, the net amount of these fixed assets located in these regions was approximately \$6.3 million, \$4.0 million and \$1.5 million, respectively.